 How many visitors do you expect?

-This year we expect approx. 400 participants and we anticipate that all seats will be taken.
+This year we expect approx. up to 400 participants and we anticipate that all seats will be taken.
 Take a look at pictures from our previous conferences to get the impression.

 Do I need to register?